smittytone/pico-weather/README.md

-# Pico Weather 1.0.2
+# Pico Weather 2

-A Raspberry Pi Pico-based weather readout using the Pimoroni PicoWireless.
+A Raspberry Pi Pico-based weather readout.
+There are two versions: one (Model A) using the Pico and the Pimoroni PicoWireless.

 ![A Raspberry Pi Pico-based weather readout](./images/P1020223.JPG)

+And a second (Model B) based on the Raspberry Pi Pico W.

+## Versioning

+For this repo, I use semantic versioning — *major.minor.patch* — with a twist.
+Even *minor* values are reserved for Model A; Model B uses odd *minor* values.
+So if you build a Model B unit with code version 2.1.0 and I release 2.2.0, you can ignore it.
+The next version for you will by 2.1.x or 2.3.x.

 ## Requirements

 ### Hardware

+#### Model A

 * Raspberry Pi Pico with [CircuitPython installed](https://circuitpython.org/board/raspberry_pi_pico/).
 * [Pimoroni PicoWireless](https://shop.pimoroni.com/products/pico-wireless-pack).

+#### Model B

+* Raspberry Pi Pico W with [MicroPython installed](https://micropython.org/).

+#### All Models

 * [HT16K33-based 8x8 LED Matrix plus I2C backpack](https://www.adafruit.com/product/1856).
 * Male header.
 * Female-to-female DuPont jumper wires.